 What about cache and optimization in Drupal 8?

 By default, Drupal 8 enables two modules: Internal Page Cache and Internal Dynamic Page Cache.
 Internal Page Cache caches pages for anonymous users.
-Internal Dynamic Page Cache caches contents of the page except the personalized pieces, so they can be used for the anonymous and authorized users.
+Internal Dynamic Page Cache caches contents of the page except for the personalized pieces, so they can be used for the anonymous and authorized users.
 Each object of the page contains metadata, and this piece of metadata tells the Internal Dynamic Page Cache module if it has to cache the page or not.
 You can change default metadata by Cache API.

 Context is a cache dependency on context, that creates variations when the render arrays are being generated.
 For example, one page for two different users may look different.
 In this case, the context is the user.
 These contexts may be the user permissions, language settings or URL parameters.